 Start with broad channels for departments (#design, #finance, #hr) and office locations (#sf, #paris, #van).

 Next, establish channel naming guidelines.
-Using a standard set of prefixes (like #help- , #team-, #project-, etc.) keep channels organized and predictable.
+Using a standard set of prefixes (like #help- , #team-, #project-, etc.) keeps channels organized and predictable.
 If someone is looking for help with their employee benefits, they’d be able to see very quickly what channels were available using the Quick Switcher.